sheroz/wp-wordapp-plugin/README.txt

 == Installation ==

-Note: This plugin does not have a settings page within WordPress.
-All settings and configuration are done directly from within the Wordapp Platform.

 For an automatic installation through WordPress:

 1. Go to the 'Add New' plugins screen in your WordPress admin area.